 In 2014, GGI was hired by UNDP China to conduct some exploratory research to support its work in South-South Cooperation.
 This study looked at how emerging economies such as India, Brazil and Mexico are evaluating their development cooperation with lower income countries – by questioning and even rejecting the standards long used by donor countries.

 For several years now, GGI evaluators have been instrumental in creating and refining methodologies for development effectiveness reviews of multi-lateral organizations.
 In fact, we have contributed to OEDC-DAC guidance on this work.
 Here is an example of our review of UNICEF, published in 2013.

-Between 2007 and 2009, GGI conducted a series of projects for the Government of Ontario’s Office for Small Business Development that resulted in a toolkit and a series of booklets on the power for e-business targeted at small and medium enterprises in Ontario.
+Between 2007 and 2009, GGI conducted a series of projects for the Government of Ontario’s Ministry of Economic Development and Growth, Office for Small Business that resulted in a toolkit and a series of booklets on the power for e-business targeted at small and medium enterprises in Ontario.
 We developed the original content for the toolkit and most the booklets and then did a follow-up study (in 2012) to update the ones on legal and privacy issues, internet auctions, integrated back offices, e-exporting, customer relationship management, voice over internet protocol and open source software..